 Policy and regulation

-Policymakers and regulators may lag in providing guidance for new agricultural technologies.
+Policymakers and regulators may lag in guiding new agricultural technologies.
 Unclear regulations could discourage investment and adoption of new technologies.
-Collaboration between agricultural organizations, tech companies, farmers, and policymakers will be needed to ensure new technologies comply with regulations in a way that still allows for innovation.
+Collaboration between agricultural organizations, tech companies, farmers, and policymakers will be needed to ensure that new technologies comply with regulations while still allowing for innovation.

 Steps Farmers Can Take to Implement Water-Saving Technologies